 Pricing may vary depending on market fluctuation.

-After availability is confirmed, a deposit of US$500 and the completed and submitted registration form will secure your reservation.
+After availability is confirmed, a 30% non-refundable deposit per person and the completed and submitted registration form will secure your reservation.
 Final payment is due no later than 75 days before your arrival date.

 THREE NIGHT PROGRAM